kriskowal/q/README.md

     <img src="http://kriskowal.github.io/q/q.png" align="right" alt="Q logo" />
 </a>

-*This is Q version 1, from the `v1` branch in Git.
-This documentation applies to the latest of both the version 1 and version 0.9 release trains.
-These releases are stable.
-There will be no further releases of 0.9 after 0.9.7 which is nearly equivalent to version 1.0.0.
-All further releases of `q@~1.0` will be backward compatible.
-The version 2 release train introduces significant and backward-incompatible changes and is experimental at this time.*

 If a function cannot return a value or throw an exception without blocking, it can return a promise instead.
 A promise is an object that represents the return value or the thrown exception that the